rammaram06/flocker-puppet-poc/README.md

 ```

 So now make changes in jenkins and do what ever you like.
 Make sure the changes are all saved.
 To make sure our data persisted we will login to the box and kill the container.
-To do this make sure you are in the root of the Vagrant repo and issue:
+To do this make sure you are in the root directory of the Vagrant repo and issue:
 ```
 vagrant ssh flocker-02
 ```